Atmospheric-Composition-Analysis-Group/Getting-Started/source/glossary.rst

       :code:`/storage1/fs1/rvmartin/Active/Shared`.
 In your jobs, this directory will be mounted to :code:`/shared`.

    $HOME
       This is your home directory (alias: :code:`~`).
-It is restricted to a couple Gb.
-It is intended for configuration scripts, job scripts, etc. You should not put data here.
-You can always get here by :code:`cd ~` or equivalently :code:`cd $HOME`.
+You should not put data here.
+This directory is intended for configuration scripts, job scripts, etc. You can always get here by :code:`cd ~` or equivalently :code:`cd $HOME`.

    absolute path
       The full path to a file.
 Absolute paths start with :code:`/` followed by the entire path to the file.
 For example, :code:`/storage1/fs1/rvmartin/Active/wustlkey/project1/file1.txt` is an absolute path.
 If you were in the directory :code:`/storage1/fs1/rvmartin/Active/wustlkey` the relative path to the same file would be :code:`project1/file1.txt`.

+   environment variables
+      These are variables (in your terminal) which some programs (e.g., :term:`LSF`) use to configure various settings.